AyanDutta521/Netflix-Clone/README.md

 # Netflix-Clone
-Netflix Home page clone with HTML and CSS
+This is Netflix Home page clone with HTML and CSS
+This is my first Project related to web dev